 The student's supervisory committee is responsible for administering the final oral examination for the defense of the dissertation.
-Students are responsible for coordinating the scheduling of oral examinations with their committee and academic unit.
-Students are expected to present in either a conference room at UF or another suitable meeting area.
-The student is responsible for making arrangements and reservations (if a room is being used) and for communicating with their supervisory committee about the defense date and time.
+Students are responsible for coordinating the scheduling of the oral examination with their committee and academic unit.
+The student is responsible for making arrangements and reservations for a suitable room if needed, or via an online platform if needed.
+The student is also responsible for communicating with their supervisory committee about the defense date and time.
 The student must also contact the Academic Program Specialist in order to arrange for all necessary forms and the Administrative Support Assistant to arrange department-wide invitations.

-The format of this exam may be oral, written, or both, and the exam is given by the supervisory committee on campus.
-The candidate and the supervisory committee chair or co-chair must be present together at the same location.
-With approval of the entire committee, other members may attend the defense remotely, using modern communication technology.
+The format of this exam may be oral, written, or both, and the exam is given by the supervisory committee.
+With approval of the chair/co-chair and the entire committee, the defense can be held face-to-face, remotely, or hybrid using modern communication technology.
 The defense should be no more than 6 months before degree award.
 All forms should be signed at the defense: the candidate submits the UF Publishing Agreement form in the Graduate Information Management System (GIMS) and the entire supervisory committee signs the ETD Signature Page and the Final Examination Report.
 When committee members participate remotely, the forms are signed as soon as possible after the defense.
 The signed forms are to remain in the student's folder in the academic unit.
 Electronic information will be sent to the Graduate School via the Graduate Information Management System (GIMS) and the Student Information System (SIS) once the student successfully defends.
 The signed ETD Signature Page should be held by the Academic Unit until all committee stipulations have been met regarding the document; however, it should be posted electronically to GIMS no later than the Final Submission Deadline for the intended term of degree award.